-I work as an independent interactive developer through my company McQuillen Interactive.
-In the meantime I’m involved various things: hiking with my wife and kids, programming, learning about permaculture, and of course the beautiful game.
+I work as an independent software developer through my company McQuillen Interactive.
+In the meantime I’m involved various things: hiking with my wife and kids, programming, learning about GIS and agroecology, and of course the beautiful game.

-My core interest, however, is in the cross-section of sustainable design and information technology … especially as it relates to things like green building and the life sciences.
-Back in the day, I was a founding editor of Environmental Design and Construction (the brainchild of John Sailer).
+My core interest, however, is in the cross-section of sustainable design and information technology … especially as it relates to things like green building and agroecolgy.
+Back in the day, I was part of the original team behind John Sailer’s Environmental Design and Construction magazine.

 These days, I’m focused on how technology can be used to spread ideas and knowledge about sustainable design.
 I’m working to keep focused on a few ideas: